return42/sphkerneldoc/doc/linux_src_doc/kernel/resource_c.rst

     :param struct resource \*new:
         descriptor of the resource to release

 .. _`devm_release_resource.description`:

 Description
 -----------

-Releases a resource previously requested using :c:func:`devm_request_resource`.
+Releases a resource previously requested using \ :c:func:`devm_request_resource`\ .

+..
+This file was automatic generated / don't edit.